Gov. Greg Abbott calls immediate special session to address property taxes and border issues

 Abbott said in a statement the special session officially began at 9 p.m.
 Monday and will be focused on property tax relief and border security.
 “Many critical items remain that must be passed,” Abbott said, which he asserts will require multiple special sessions.

-Republican lawmakers had identified using a large part of the state’s budget surplus to lower property taxes for Texas homeowners and business owners, but failed to reach an agreement.
+Republican lawmakers had identified using a large part of the state’s budget surplus to lower property taxes for Texas homeowners and business owners as a priority, but failed to reach an agreement.
 It appeared lawmakers were expected to return to work Tuesday, which the leaders of both chambers hinted at in closing Monday.

 “We must cut property taxes,” Abbott said in the statement.
 “During the regular session, we added $17.6 billion to cut property taxes.
 However, the legislature could not agree on how to allocate funds to accomplish this goal.
 Texans want and need a path towards eliminating property taxes.
 The best way to do that is to direct property tax reduction dollars to cut school property tax rates.”